cmwedin/CommandPattern/README.md

 # Command Pattern
 This package contains a collection of classes and interfaces to allow for quick implementation of the command pattern across projects.
-An out-of-the-box implementation is provided through the [SingletonCommandManager](Runtime/Monobehaviours/SingletonCommandManager.cs) component, for more information see
+An out-of-the-box implementation is provided through the [SingletonCommandManager](Runtime/Monobehaviours/SingletonCommandManager.cs) component, for more information see [Simple Implementation](#simple-implementation).

 ## Installation
 To install this package in your Unity project, select the "window/Package Manager" entry in the Unity Inspector toolbar.
 Then, select the "+" icon in the upper left corner of the opened window, and select "Add package from git url."
 Paste the following: